Serial Podcast Murder Defendant Released on Probation

 Donate Now

-The case has followed a long and sometimes contradictory path.
+The case has followed a long and sometimes tortured path.

-With the help of an interpreter, Lee’s mother delivered an emotional impact statement in Korean through a pre-recorded video.
+With the help of an interpreter, Lee’s mother delivered an emotional impact statement in Korean through a pre-recorded video at the hearing.

 “On Jan.
 13, 1999, on a cold rainy day, my daughter did not return,” she said.
 “Only her body returned on Feb.
 10.”